 - Do children have naps at this center?
 Is there a dedicated area for rest?

 - Do you go outside?
 Is there a safe play area, and may I see it?

 - Do you have references for past and current parents whose children have used this center?

 Consider looking beyond traditional day care centers.
 Regulated and registered home-based day care can prove just as reputable as center-based care, but with lower operating costs.
 In some cases, they make for more personal child care, with more attention from adults.

 Community centers and even schools may offer day care services for limited hours as well, so familiarize yourself with all the options before committing.

 2. Trim Costs

-Of course, the rate and contract you choose depends on the nature of your career.
-Those with full-time positions may find that longer-term contracts make more sense than those with part-time or shift work when care times may be irregular.
+Of course, the rate and contract you choose depend on the nature of your career.
+Those with full-time positions may find that longer-term contracts make more sense than those with side gigs or part-time or shift work with irregular hours.